Pakistan – Afghanistan Relations

 Pakistan is also a significant partner of Afghanistan in the education and human resource development sectors, which has contributed to promoting people-to-people and educational linkages between both sides.
 Pakistan has been offering fully-funded scholarships to over 4,500 Afghan students to address their capacity building needs.
 Over 50,000 Afghan professionals who studied in Pakistan’s educational institutions are currently serving in various sectors, contributing to the country’s socio-economic development.

-Over the last four decades, Pakistan has played a pivotal role in hosting millions of Afghan refugees and supports their dignified return.
+Over the last four decades, Pakistan played a pivotal role in hosting millions of Afghan refugees.

 Pakistan has also been supporting efforts to leverage Afghanistan’s potential as a regional connectivity hub.
 Pakistan’s active engagement in connectivity projects including TAPI, TAP, CASA-1000 and Trans Afghan Railway Project is aimed towards this end.